x0rsw1tch/dotcms-velocity/dotcms-installation.md

 ### dotCMS has removed their starter zip from github for some reason.

-> NOTE: As of version 5.3.0 (not released at time of writing), dotCMS will ship with an empty site
+> NOTE: As of version 5.3.0 (not released at time of writing), dotCMS will ship with an empty site, so this won't be necessary after it's release

 > Only do this after dotCMS is deployed and running.
 No need to restart dotCMS